Skip to content

 Classes & locations

 The reporting dimensions that sit alongside accounts — product line, department, location, project.
 What lets one chart produce a dozen useful views without inflating account count.
+Accounts answer what kind of money; classes and locations answer whose and where.

-When restructure earns its keep
+§When restructure earns its keep

 If any of these sound familiar, the structure is fighting you.